ChainAgnostic/namespaces/cosmos.md

 ### Reference basics

-Cosmos chains consist of the namespace prefix `cosmos` and a reference.
+Cosmos chains consist of the namespace prefix `cosmos:` and a reference.

-Each reference is a `chain_id` from the genesis file used to initiate a Tendermint blockchain; this file is a JSON object, and thus the `chain_id` is a unique, JSON-compatible unicode string.
-For an example, see the [configuration objects][] section of the tendermint core specification.
+Each reference is a `chain_id` derived from a hash of the entire contents of the genesis file used to initiate (or re-initiate) a Tendermint blockchain.
+This file consists of a JSON object, and thus the `chain_id` is a unique, JSON-compatible unicode string.
+For an example, see the [configuration objects][] section of the Tendermint core specification.
 It can be referenced directly or by its hash according to an algorithm defined below.
 All nodes of any given network also return the string when queried for basic configuration information, as described below.

 Note: An empty or null `chain_id` must be treated as an error.

 ### Direct References

-If the `chain_id` matches the case-sensitive pattern `[-a-zA-Z0-9]{1,32}` and does not start with "hashed-", it can be assumed to refer to a `chain_id`.
-If the first 7 characters are `hashed-`, however, it should be assumed to be a hash of a `chain_id`; the original can be retrieved from any node as described below.
+If a CASA reference matches the case-sensitive pattern `[-a-zA-Z0-9]{1,32}` and does not start with "hashed-", it can be assumed to refer directly to a `chain_id` in its entirety.
+If the first 7 characters are `hashed-`, however, it should be assumed to be a hash of a `chain_id`; the original can be retrieved from any node of that chain as described below.

-Note: some `chain_id`s include a version in the format `-version-X` where X is an integer.
-For more information, see [IBC#517][].
+Note: some `chain_id`s include a version in the format `-X` where X is an integer counter increased with each successive interruption or upgrade to the network protocol; at such events, chainstate carries over to the "heir" chain, but for addressing purposes, this new chain is a distinct chain with a new `chain_id`.
+Some Tendermint clients abstract out this chain identity issue, but this is standardized at the Tendermint protocol level, not the broader Cosmos SDK level or its IBC coordination protocol.

+For more context on mutable `chain_id`s and so-called "state-dumps" across blockheight-resetting protocol upgrades, see [IBC#517][] and [clients][].
+Addresses and state survive across such `chain_id`-modifying events, but since transactions targeting an older `chain_id` will not be executed by an upgraded network, cross-chain implementers are recommended to proceed with caution and to do further research on how to best ensure they are only sending transactions to live/current chains.

 ### Hashed References